 Why a Guarantee is in your client’s best interest?

-Ever bought a phone or an electronic device without warranty and smacked yourself because the cost it took to repair the device, when it broke down, went into thousands of dollars?
-We often see this happen when bigger purchases like expensive gadgets, daily utility items like kitchen tools, handywork tools and even cars break down.
-While it is unthinkable to make expensive purchases like a car or that swanky iPhone without an insurance, most often it is the "guarantee" factor that attracts customers while making a purchasing decision, no matter what the price or variety is, of the product/service you sell.
+Ever bought a phone or an electronic device without warranty and smacked yourself because the cost it took to repair the equipment, when it broke down, went into thousands of dollars?
+We often see this happen when more important purchases like expensive gadgets, daily utility items like kitchen tools, handiwork tools, and even cars break down.
+While it is unthinkable to make expensive purchases like a car or that swanky iPhone without insurance, most often it is the "guarantee" factor that attracts customers while making a purchasing decision, no matter what the price or variety is, of the product/service you sell.
 In this post, we explore more into why offering a guarantee on your products/services does a ton of good for you and more importantly, your customers.

-Marketing teams go to great lengths to work out an aggressive, creative and one-of-a-kind strategy time and again, in hopes of attracting new customers, increasing sales and building a unique and amazing brand image.
-An important cog in the wheel in this setup could be providing guarantee on your products/services to your customers.
-While a ton of content can be created and curated as to why your product/service is the best for your customers, and why doing business with you will be the best decision they make, etc., simply offering a guarantee on your product/service adds gravitas to your brand, an icing on the cake, if you may - by instantly adding credibility to your brand.
+Marketing teams go to great lengths to work out an aggressive, creative and one-of-a-kind strategy time and again, in hopes of attracting new customers, increasing sales and building a unique and fantastic brand image.
+An essential cog in the wheel in this setup could be providing a guarantee on your products/services to your customers.
+While a large amount of content can be created and curated showcasing why your product/service is the best for your customers, merely offering a guarantee on your product/service adds gravitas to your brand, icing on the cake, if you may - by instantly adding credibility to your brand.

-The reason this works, is because it subliminally sends out a message that you and your company know exactly what you're doing, are confident about your value, and don't shy away from proclaiming it to the world - it's a strong message to put out there, along with all the features and benefits that are already being spoken about.
+This works because, it subliminally sends out a message that you and your company know exactly what you're doing, is confident about your value, and don't shy away from proclaiming it to the world.
+It's a strong message to put out there, along with all the features and benefits that are already being spoken about.

-Another excellent way to offer guarantee in order to ensure maximum satisfaction, is to offer multiple guarantees on the same product.
-JanSport is a company that is iconic in making sturdy backpacks that people love going back to, for their incredible quality, durability and their catchy colors.
+Another excellent way to offer a guarantee to ensure maximum satisfaction is to provide multiple warranties on the same product.
+JanSport is a company that is iconic in making sturdy backpacks that people love going back to, for their incredible quality, durability and their favorite colors.
 Owning a JanSport was made a "cool" thing very soon after they launched.
-The reason why customers love going back to their products, is they offer to either repair it, replace the piece or offer a full refund on the customer's purchase, if they aren't satisfied.
+The reason why customers love going back to their products, is they offer to either repair it, replace the piece or provide a full refund on the customer's purchase if they aren't satisfied.
 As a result, the company has a niche customer base, despite having competition from several other brands.

 While ensuring your brand's messaging is put out there for people to consume, making a guarantee - like a money-back or a lifetime guarantee emphasizes on the quality you as a company would like to offer to your customers, helping them understand the value they would be receiving.
 It goes a long way in ensuring a loyal customer base and an influx in sales.
 Just like that one-year guarantee on your phone gives you a sigh of relief when it breaks accidentally, your guarantee on your product/service would help relieve your customers.